InfiniteDevices/blog.infinimesh.io/_posts/2019-03-20-infimesh-saas-goes-online.markdown

 or private.
 All you need is Linux; our platform works in any container environment as well as native.

 ### Infinimesh on Google Cloud
-We have selected Google Cloud as strategic partner for our SaaS offering - and from today on the signup is open!
+We have selected Google Cloud as strategic partner for our SaaS offering - and from today on the platform is running on GCP!
 Our SaaS offering, running in Google Cloud, is free for everybody up to 25 devices - ideally for makers, startups and industrial Proof of Concepts.
 That leaves enough room to bring ideas to live and test even larger installations and use the feature rich ecosystem of GCP to make your idea a successful product.